EmilyGorial1/cse15l-lab-reports/labReport1.md

  For ls with a path to a directory, the working directory is /home/lecture1.
 The output lists the files contained in the lecture1 folder because the ls command lists files and folders from the given path.

- For ls with a path to a file, the working directory is /home/lecture1.
-The output is an error because Hello.class is a file.
-The ls command lists the files and folders in a given path, yet Hello.class itself is a file and does not contain any files/folders.
+ For ls with a path to a file, the working directory is /home/lecture1/messages.
+The output lists the files contained inside of the messages folder, which is exactly what the ls command is inteded for.

 **3) cat with no arguments, cat with path to directory as argument, cat with path to file as argument**